wsaihopfsg/vos-scripting-how-to/intro/Basic/GPIO/GPIO.rst

   File names can be substituted a different name for one image using LogImage/WriteImageFile/WriteImageTools/WriteHistoryImage. //todo: wat are the differences?

 ..
 Note::
-  Click on |imglogen| to toggle between enabling/disabling image file Logging
+  Click on |imgfilelogen| to toggle between enabling/disabling image file Logging

 ..
 Note::
   Check the |gfxchked| to save measurement graphics.
 If |gfxcbox|, only camera images will be saved.